Pre- and Post- Embryo Transfer Available onsite at NCFMC

-For IVF, studies have shown that there may be an improvement in pregnany rates when acupuncture is administered immediately before and after embryo transfer.
+For IVF, studies have shown that there may be an improvement in pregnancy rates when acupuncture is administered immediately before and after embryo transfer.
 In one study 80 patients treated with acupuncture in this manner were compared to 80 IVF patients who were not.
 There was a 42.5% clinical pregnancy rate in the treated group vs 26.3% in those who did not receive acupuncture.

 It is not known if particular age groups of patients benefit more from acupuncture than others.
 Acupuncture may affect different people in different ways, and the age group and diagnosis group that will most benefit, is as yet undetermined.
-However, acupunture does reduce stress hormone levels in many people and thus may exert a beneficial effect over time, particularly in the weeks leading up to and during infertility treatment, as well as immediately before and after embryo transfer.
+However, acupuncture does reduce stress hormone levels in many people and thus may exert a beneficial effect over time, particularly in the weeks leading up to and during infertility treatment, as well as immediately before and after embryo transfer.